sleeping person, (1986)

 In 2003 Wilson made a trip to Finland, where he created a wooden structure for the Kaustinen Folk Art Museum.

 His creative activity, mainly his work with wooden structures, earned him some fame in the circle of outsider art enthusiasts in the United Kingdom.
-So he was one of the artists selected to participate in the British Outsider Art exposition in the Halle Saint Pierre in Paris (2008).
+So he was one of the artists selected to participate in the British Outsider Art exposition (curated by Julia Elmore) in the Halle Saint Pierre in Paris (2008).

 By that time, however, Ben Wilson had been looking for other ways of artistic expression.
 He tried graffiti by decorating public bill boards, but this would give him a lot of problems with the police.

-Anyhow, Ben Wilson is creatively redefining his place of living (and reading the interview on Christina's blog, one can notice that by doing this he gets into close contact with people around, policemen, residents, youngsters, shopkeepers....).
+Anyhow, Ben Wilson in a creative way is redefining his place of living (and reading the interview on Christina's blog, one can notice that by doing this he gets into close contact with people around, policemen, residents, youngsters, shopkeepers....).

 Documentation